 A: Twin Extra Long: too big for your sheets and too narrow for imaginative sex.
 Be aware that some mattress pads that claim to be twin XL are not.

 Q: What’s the deal with my roommate(s)?
 Who are they?

-A: You’ll find out in the middle of next month.
+A: Congrats!
+You know (hopefully) your roommates!
 Their name(s) will show up in your ePortfolio and soon, and they’re probably going to be the person or people you’ll be eating several of your Usdan meals with.
 Soon, you can have an email conversation with them that looks something like this: